-The "Daily Health Check" signage shall be posted at all entrances so that they are visible to visitors and employees prior to check in.
-For increased privacy, as each person approaches check in, they will present their Daily Pass QR code for scanning.
-If they do not have a daily pass, then the welcomer will ask the daily health check question.
+"Daily Health Check" signage shall be posted at all entrances so that they are visible to visitors and employees.
+They are also listed on Los Angeles Unified's web-based Daily Pass Tool at http://dailypass.lausd.net.
 If an employee or visitor answers "YES" to any question, they may not stay on site and are to leave the site immediately.
 Employees are to contact their supervisor for further instructions on COVID-19 work option guidelines.